By: Colin Kolbus

 Installation of temporary dams at the inlet of the lagoon took years of planning and engineering.
 The idea was proposed in the 70s following the flood of 1966, the largest one on record where the city was inundated with 166 cm of water.
 The Italian government required that the defense system could “not significantly modify flushing between the sea and lagoon, create any visual impact or interfere with the landscape and local economic activities” (Consorzio Venezia Nuova 2019).
 These specifications will be revisited later with critiques on whether these have been achieved.
 This calls for something that can temporarily be deployed during flooding events and hidden away when it is not needed.

-The final design is a series of 78 gates that lie at the bottom of the three inlets of the lagoon (Lewin and Scotti 1990).
+The final design is a series of 78 gates that lie at the bottom of the three inlets of the lagoon (Lewin and Scotti 1990) which began construction in 2003.
 Located at the Lido, Malamocco, and Chioggia inlets, the barriers would completely block off the lagoon from the ocean in a high-water event.
-The system is made of two parts the caisson and the gate (Figure 5).
+The system is made of two parts the caisson and the gate (Figure 8).
 The caisson is a large 25,000-ton housing structure for the gates.
 Installation of the caissons in the seabed required extreme 1 cm precision which is challenging when the structure is around the same size as an apartment building (Enerpac 2016).
 The caissons get cemented into the bed and then the gates can be lowered into place.
 The watertight gates size depends on the inlet.
 Each gate has a pipe for the introduction and expulsion of compressed air, measurement devices, anti-corrosive anodes, and a complex set of hinges.
 The hinges allow the gate to move out of the caisson when they are filled with air causing it to rise to the surface (Consorzio Venezia Nuova 2019).
 They were designed to resist forces well in excess of what is capable from the underwater marine environment.
-To install the gates, a specially made barge called the “jack-up” is used (Figure 6).
+To install and maintain the gates, a specially made barge called the “jack-up” is used (Figure 9).
 It positions itself over the caisson, lowers legs to attach itself to the structure for stability, and the gates are lowered into place.

 3.2 Protecting the “Minor” Islands